skfawad911/Terraform-IAC-showcase/README.md

 This project demonstrates the use of Terraform to manage AWS infrastructure efficiently.
 It covers essential concepts such as remote backends, EC2 instances, S3, RDS, ALB, and Route 53.

-Feel free to explore the code, modify configurations, and adapt it to your specific needs.
-For a step-by-step guide, refer to the project documentation on GitHub.

 ## Resources

 - [Terraform Documentation](https://www.terraform.io/docs/index.html)